-Some parts of a home’s plumbing are covered by concrete, as in the case of concrete floor in the bathroom that hides water and drainage pipes.
+Some parts of a home’s piping are covered by concrete, as in the case of concrete floor in the bathroom that hides water and drainage pipes.
 Unlike with leaks in visible water pipes, leaks that occur in pipes that are located under concrete can be very hard to diagnose.

 Most of the water leaks that happen inside the house are easy to detect.
 If the water leak occurs inside walls or in the ceiling of the house, there are telltale indicators, including wet spots on the walls or ceilings.
 Repairing these water leaks can be difficult because it requires tearing down walls and ceilings.
 Major damages could be prevented if the leaks are spotted early.